chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-01-03-simple-table-of-contents-highlighter/index.md

 toc: true
 ---

-I keep making updates to my website, and for this holiday break, amongst other things, I added a highlighter logic to my table of contents.
+I keep making updates to my website, and for this holiday break, amongst other things, I added a highlighter logic to my table of contents (also known as "scroll spy").
 It’s gone through a couple of iterations, but I’ve landed on a good one, and it’s following a nice principle: Keep It Simple, Stupid. 💋

 My Table of Contents (TOC) component, if you can even call it a component, appears before the content: above on smaller screens, and stuck to the side as you scroll on larger screens.
 In the latter situation, it will now highlight the section you are (most likely) reading.
 I have added a TOC on this post for demonstration purposes while you read this (if using a wide enough screen, that is, and if JavaScript is available).